 Q. How far are you willing to travel to assist with our ceremony?

-I don't charge mileage if a ceremony is within 50 miles of FK8 3PP.
+I do not charge mileage if a ceremony is within 50 miles of FK8 3PP.
 If a ceremony is out with 50 miles, I charge mileage at 40p/mile.

 Q: What are your rules as to photography?

 A: I want you to get the best photographs possible, and so I will fully co-operate with your wedding photographer and/or videographer.

 Q: On the day itself, what time will you arrive at the location and when do you leave?